kiniry/objective-c/s093030/assignment2/README.txt

 Before reading this document it should be noted that before this course I have never looked at or done anything with Objective-C.
-My background knowledge of object oriented programming include the following languages: Java, C#, F#, VBA, Javascript, Typescript.
+My background knowledge of object oriented programming includes the following languages: Java, C#, F#, VBA, Javascript, Typescript.
 I am on the second semester of my master in Computer Science.

-Comparisons between languages in this document will mainly involve C#.
+Comparisons between languages in this document will mainly involve C# and Javascript.

 REFLECTIONS: